 The cost for each session is $20 with boards and easels supplied.
 Artists must provide their own paper, charcoal or other drawing mediums.
-Non-members are also welcome – ring Ray on 0419 114 126 to book a place or pay online below.
+Non-members are also welcome – ring Ray on 0419 114 126 or pay online below.

 Sessions are held on Wednesday 1:00pm – 3:00 pm on the dates below.